Amanda Seyfried: 2020–present: Established actress

 In 2020, Seyfried provided the voice of Daphne Blake in the film Scoob!
-She also starred in the psychological horror You Should Have Left, opposite Kevin Bacon and directed by David Koepp.
-She received critical acclaim for her third film of the year, playing actress Marion Davies in David Fincher's Mank (2020), which earned her Golden Globe and Oscar nominations.
+She also starred opposite Kevin Bacon in the psychological horror You Should Have Left directed by David Koepp.
+She received critical acclaim for her third film of the year, playing actress Marion Davies in David Fincher's Mank (2020), which earned her Golden Globe and Academy Award nominations.
 She earned further critical acclaim in her performance as Theranos founder Elizabeth Holmes in the 2022 limited series The Dropout for which she won an Emmy Award for Outstanding Lead Actress and a nomination for a second Emmy for Outstanding Limited or Anthology Series as a producer of the show.
 In 2022 and 2024, she starred in the drama film Seven Veils and comedy horror film I Don't Understand You, respectively.

+In early 2025, Seyfried was cast as Mickey Fitzpatrick in the drama miniseries Long Bright River, for which she received a second Golden Globe Award nomination in the category of Best Actress in a Limited or Anthology Series or Television Film.
+In December 2025, she played Nina Winchester in the film adaptation of The Housemaid, a performance that earned her critical acclaim.
+That same month, Seyfried received further acclaim for her portrayal of Ann Lee, the founder of the religious sect known as the Shakers, in the film The Testament of Ann Lee, for which she received nominations for the Golden Globe Award and the Critics' Choice Movie Award for Best Actress.